nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 To connect to the development network you can use the ``nuts-development-network-ca`` by cloning ``https://github.com/nuts-foundation/nuts-development-network-ca``.
 That project contains scripts to generate certificates, and a truststore.

+There are 2 networks for development/integration purposes:
+- `development`: where new features are tested.
+Nodes will generally run the newest (not yet released) version of the Nuts node.
+- `stable`: for integrating your software with Nuts and testing with other vendors.
+Nodes will generally run the latest released version (or at least a recent one).

+Consult the community on `Slack <https://nuts-foundation.slack.com/>`_ to find out about how to connect to either network.

 Configuring
 ***********